js13kGames/Controls-Not-Found/README.md

 ## My idea - Controls not found

-The control panel for the ship is busted so up and down get swapped to different keys on the keyboard randomly.
+The control panel of the ship is busted so up and down get swapped to different keys on the keyboard randomly.

-Simple tunnel type game aim to move through it without touching the sides or rocks in the way.
-Tunnel gets smaller as you progress.
+A simple tunnel type game where the aim is to move through it without touching the sides or rocks in the way.
+The tunnel gets smaller as you progress.

-Not made for mobile, need the keyboard.
+Not made for mobile, you need the keyboard.

+Keys: Initially use W and S for up and down.
+As the game progresses, it will change the keys for up and down.

-Probably many bugs
+Probably many bugs and it's not very exciting but I got something done, yay!

 ## Screenshot